-Symptoms of Post Traumatic Stress
+Symptoms of Post-Traumatic Stress Disorder

 How to Support Someone with PTSD

 To people with PTSD, boundaries are critical.
 They need to feel like they have control over their environment.
 That being said, providing social support is one of the most effective ways to counteract the helplessness people with PTSD often feel.
 Knowing how to be there without crossing boundaries is complicated.
-It is natural to want your loved ones to talk about their problems but forcing it can actually do more harm than good.
+It is natural to want your loved ones to talk about their problems, but forcing them can actually do more harm than good.
 They will talk when they are ready.
 All you can do is be there.
 Having people they know will accept them without condition provides the comfort people with PTSD need to eventually open up.

 As much as possible, do “ordinary” things.
 Show your loved one that there is a world outside of their trauma.
 This builds a hope that someday, the symptoms will fade.
 Do not judge the trauma.
 This only adds to shame and grief.
 Lastly, manage your own stress.
-If you are calm and relaxed it is easier for your loved one to feel the same.
+If you are calm and relaxed, it is easier for your loved one to feel the same.